Modeling, control, and stiffness regulation of layer jamming-based continuum robots: Interpretation to Key Phenomena in LJ-based Continuum Robots

-\item[(iii)] From (ii), the convergence only happens when $\varepsilon_0>0$ is small.
-Note that the vector $z_a$ is parameterized as $z_a = {1\over \sigma_0 \up }\nabla U(q_a)$.
-Thus, a large value of $\up$ can impose the initial condition $(q(0), 0_3, 0_3)$ in a small neighborhood of $\calm$; see Fig. \ref{fig:manifold} for an intuitive illustration. \emph{Physically, it means that a large pressure value $\up$ is capable of achieving shape locking. }
+\item[(iii)] From (ii), the convergence only happens when \mbox{$\varepsilon_0>0$} is sufficiently small.
+Note that the vector $z_a$ is parameterized as $z_a = {1\over \sigma_0 \phi(\up)}\nabla U(q_a)$.
+Thus, a large value of $\up$ can impose the initial condition $(q(0), 0_3, 0_3)$ in a small neighborhood of $\calm$; see Fig.~\ref{fig:manifold} for an intuitive illustration. \emph{Physically, it means that a large pressure value $\up$ is capable of achieving shape locking.}

 \item[(iv)] The above item shows that after releasing the actuation, the system will change from the initial configuration $(q(0), 0_3, 0_3)$ to the new equilibrium $(q_a, 0_3, z_a)$, and it will be closed to each other with a high pressure $\up$.
-It means when the continuum robot changes from flexible to stiff, we may observe a tiny positional change that has been experimentally verified in \cite[Sec.
+It means when the continuum robot changes from flexible to stiff, we may observe a \emph{tiny} positional change that has been experimentally verified in \cite[Sec.
 III-B]{CLAROJ}.
+In Section \ref{sec:5}, we further support this point with experimental validations.

 \end{itemize} \end{remark}